-The Health Care Law Course of Study is designed for students interested in learning about the legal regulation of health care access, quality, and cost.
+The Health Care Law Course of Study is designed for students interested in learning about the legal regulation of health care delivery and financing in the United States.

-The foundational courses introduce students to the basic structure of our health care delivery system: the relationship between different health care providers (e.g., physician groups and hospitals); their relationship with insurers (e.g., Medicaid, Medicare, managed care companies); the legal and social forces that control access to the health care system; and the public and private regulation of quality.
+The foundational courses introduce students to the basic structure of our health care delivery system: the relationship between different health care providers (e.g., hospitals, physicians, allied health providers); their relationship with insurers (e.g., Medicaid, Medicare, managed care companies); the legal and social forces that control access to the health care system; and the public and private regulation of quality.

-Students can use this foundation to further specialize in any of the following areas: business planning and regulatory compliance for health care companies; public interest advocacy to improve access and quality; bioethics and patient protections in research; biotechnology; and product liability and personal injury disputes.
+Students can use this foundation to further specialize in any of the following areas: litigation (including civil and criminal fraud and abuse claims), business planning, and regulatory compliance for health care companies; public interest advocacy to ensure patient access to quality care and treatment that is ethical and equitable; or representation at administrative proceedings, quality oversight hearings, and medical malpractice disputes.

-- Health Law Survey: The Legal Regulation of Access, Quality, & Cost in the U.S.
+- Health Law Survey: The Legal Regulation of Health Care Access, Quality, & Cost in the U.S.

 - Administrative Law (or Introduction to Administrative Law)